frame-lang/frame-docs/getting_started/actions_block.rst

 Unlike Interface Methods, Actions can contain code - both Frame code as well as code from target languages.
 As this program is being transpiled into Python, we can use the built-in Python **print()** function to do the actual printing.
+Although this action simply is a passthrough to the *print()* call, it does show how easy it is to directly integrate much of Python's functionality seamlessly into Frame programs.

 .. note:: This is possible because the Python `print()` function conforms to the
           syntax Frame expects.
-Much of the syntax of other languages does **not** conform to Frame's lexing and parsing rules and must be enclosed in a superstring to properly parse.
+Much of the syntax of other languages does **not** conform to Frame's lexing and parsing rules and must be enclosed in a superstring to parse.

 Next we add the two specialized actions **actionWriteHello()** and **actionWriteWorld()**.
 As these